ocmod-space/ocmod-price-range/addons/force-at/README.md

 # Price Range|Force At

 ## Description
-An addon to force display minimum price with related prefix for products with no options.
+Force display minimum price with related custom textual prefix (e.g. "At") for products with no options.